julienlargetpiet/dmenu_all/README.md

      **alias_you_want.als**

    After that, write: "bash _path of the custom script_" in the created file

+   - Then, add the alias name in the file "all_alias.txt"

    Now you can run your custom script from dmenu with all options you want to add!